SLCC: Guide to Information available through our Publication Scheme

 From 1 January 2005, the general entitlement to information under Section 1 of the Freedom of Information (Scotland) Act 2002 (FOISA) enables any member of the public to make a request for information that is not published through the SLCC's publication scheme.

-We appreciate, you may not be sure of the information you need so if this is the case, please feel free to telephone us to discuss your request.
+We appreciate that you may not be sure of the information you need so if this is the case, please feel free to telephone us to discuss your request.

 We aim to respond to your request for information as soon as possible.
 In most cases we must reply within 20 working days.